 Melissa Katsoulis of the The Times comments, ‘timeframes overlap and collide in this ingenious ontological kaleidoscope of a debut, but the experimentalism — which demands that the reader keep all her wits about her — is tempered by a real knack for narrative and a cast of painfully familiar teenage characters who are all desperate to be as confident, cool, charismatic and funny as possible.
 These are qualities that the extraordinary Eleanor Catton has in spades.’

-Eleanor Catton's The Rehearsal was long-listed for the prestigious Orange Prize for Fiction, now known as the Bailey's Womens Prize for Fiction, honouring female authors in the English language.
-It also won the Amazon.ca First Novel award 2011.
+Eleanor Catton's The Rehearsal was longlisted for the prestigious 2010 Orange Prize for Fiction, now known as the Bailey's Womens Prize for Fiction, honouring female authors in the English language.
+It also won the 2010 Amazon.ca First Novel award.

-She was a 2010 Arts Foundation New Generation Award recipient.
-Catton was awarded the 2012 University of Auckland Residency at the Michael King Writers' Centre.
+Catton was a 2010 Arts Foundation New Generation Award recipient and was awarded the 2012 University of Auckland Residency at the Michael King Writers' Centre.

 Eleanor Catton's second novel The Luminaries was published by Victoria University Press and Granta in 2013, and won the prestigious 2013 Man Booker Prize.

 Catton won the Canadian Governor General’s Literary Award for fiction for The Luminaries in 2013.
-The Luminaries was a finalist in the Ngaio Marsh Award for Best Crime Novel 2014.
+The Luminaries was a finalist in the 2014 Ngaio Marsh Award for Best Crime Novel.